-A repeat drink-driver who blew more than twice the legal limit after being stopped on the way home from an Alcoholics Anonymous meeting has pleaded guilty today.
+A repeat drink-driver who blew more than twice the legal limit after being stopped on his way home has pleaded guilty today.

 Campbell Geoffrey Armstrong, 39, who has three drink-driving convictions, was stopped by police in Canterbury last week while riding a BMW motorbike.

 The concrete worker, from Waikuku Beach 25km north of Christchurch, recorded a breath-alcohol reading of 1082 micrograms of alcohol per litre of breath.
 The legal limit 400mcg.